-Scholars are free to apply for this set of Burkhardt Fellowships and also to other ACLS fellowship programs.
-Applicants, however, may not apply to both sets of Burkhardt Fellowships.
+Scholars are welcome to apply for a Burkhardt Fellowship and for other ACLS fellowships for which they are eligible during the same competition year.
+However, applicants may apply only to one set of Burkhardt Fellowships.
 Successful applicants who accept a Burkhardt Fellowship will be withdrawn from other ACLS competitions.

 Guidelines for Proposing a Location for Residency